remzi-arpacidusseau/ostep-projects/concurrency-mapreduce/README.md

 will implement a Map function, implement a Reduce function, possibly implement a Partition function, and then call `MR_Run()`.
 The infrastructure will then create threads as appropriate and run the computation.

+One basic assumption is that the library will create `num_mappers` threads (in a thread pool) that perform the map tasks.
+Another is that your library will create `num_reducers` threads to perform the reduction tasks.
+Finally, your library will create some kind of internal data structure to pass keys and values from mappers to reducers; more on this below.

+## Simple Example: Wordcount

 Here is a simple (but functional) wordcount program, written to use this
 infrastructure: